Green Bay & Western Lines

 transfer caboose

 Cupola removed, did not get bay windows.
+Converted to transfer caboose X012 1949.04.
 This caboose did not get gray window sashes or yellow handrails.
 It was used as a transfer caboose around Green Bay, probably until the rebuild program of the 1960s.

 road caboose